 Psychology Today says that physical well-being is “the ability to improve the functioning of your body through healthy living and good exercise habits.”
 (3)

 It is not just the absence of disease but an active process in which you take steps to prevent illness and achieve a balanced state of mind, body, and spirit.

 The state of your physical health can also affect your mental and emotional state.

-Here are eight tips that can help improve your emotional health.
+Here are seven tips that can help improve your emotional health.

 The best way to manage upsetting emotions is to notice them as they arise and to wait a few minutes (or days or weeks) before responding.
 This gives you time to process them and to choose a productive way of responding.